Hari-42/Hari-42/README.md

 ### 🌟 What I’m Working On

-🖥️ *Weather website: A weather website, which shows the actual weather conditions of a city/country.*
+🖥️ *URL-Shortener: An Application which shortens long links* 📅 *Agenda project: It's a group project with my friends*

 🔗 **Find Me Online**: